BCLab-UNM/iAnt-ARGoS/README.md

 #iAnt-ARGoS

- (Autonomous Robots Go Swarming) is a multi-physics robot simulator. iAnt-ARGoS is an extension to ARGoS that implements the iAnt CPFA algorithm and provides a mechanism for performing experiments with iAnts.
+ARGoS (Autonomous Robots Go Swarming) is a multi-physics robot simulator. iAnt-ARGoS is an extension to ARGoS that implements the iAnt CPFA algorithm and provides a mechanism for performing experiments with iAnts.

 **NOTE:** ARGoS is installed on the CS Linux machines.
 If you wish to use ARGoS on those machines, you only need to [download and compile](https://github.com/BCLab-UNM/iAnt-ARGoS#2-compiling-and-running-the-iant-cpfa-in-argos) this repository's code.